Supermario78/my-first-milestone-project/README.md

 ## Acknowledgements

 - I want to acknowledge my wife for her massive support during this project including all the spelling checks.
-- I also want to give a massive thanks to my brilliant mentor, Anthony Montaro for all his patience support and guidence every step of the way.
+- I also want to give a massive thanks to my brilliant mentor, Anthony Montaro for all his patience support and guidance every step of the way.